uabrc/uabrc.github.io/docs/data_management/storage.md

 At this time, due to constraints on total GPFS storage, we are not able to increase `/data/project/` allocations.
 Please consider batching your analyses by leveraging a combination of [LTS](./lts/index.md) to store raw and/or input data, and [User Scratch](#user-scratch) for temporary storage of up to 100 TB of data for use during analysis.

 If you wish to have further discussion of options for expanding your GPFS allocation and other workarounds tailored to your workflow, please [Contact Support](../help/support.md).
-Please also note that project storage is not just for a single project only.
-It is meant a storage for multiple projects.
+Please also note that project storage is not just for a single project only, it is meant as a storage for multiple projects.

 ### How Can I Get A Larger LTS Lab Allocation?